 As at the time of writing, in June 2022, we are not officially in recession...yet, however it is widely accepted, that we are heading towards one and we need to be able to manage our money in a recession in order to survive.

 Since we are not in a recession now, it's a good time, to make sure you are preparing yourself for what is more than likely to come to the UK.

-So here are ten things you can do today and onwards to manage your money in a recession:
+So here are ten things you can do today and onwards to manage your money (both business and personal) in a recession: